JustinV200/AutoVideoProducer/README.md

 # AutoVideoProducer - Developed June 2025

-Personal project I made in June 2025 and uploaded July 2025 to Git for archival purposes
+Independent project I made in June 2025 and uploaded July 2025 to Git for archival purposes

 **AutoVideoProducer** is a scalable, multi-channel, AI-driven YouTube Shorts generation and publishing system.